Local Flow Matching Generative Models: Introduction

-In this work, we propose a simulation-free flow model called ``Local Flow Matching'' (\lfm{}), which can be seen as a stepwise version of FM, and we call previous FMs the {\it global} ones.
-The proposed \lfm{} trains a sequence of small (sub-)flow models, which, after concatenation, transport invertibly from data to noise and back.
+In this paper, we propose a simulation-free flow-based generative model called ``Local Flow Matching'' (\lfm{}), which can be viewed as an iterative block-wise version of FM.
+We refer to previous FM approaches as {\it global} FMs.
+The proposed \lfm{} trains a sequence of small (sub-)flow models that, when concatenated, transport invertibly between data and noise distributions.
 In each sub-flow, any FM model can be plugged in.
-In other words, the global FM tries to interpolate directly between noise and data distributions which may differ a lot, while our local FM breaks down the job into smaller steps and interpolates between a pair of distributions which are closer to each other (namely ``local'') in each step, see Figure \ref{fig:lfm_illu}.
-Because the source and target distributions are not too far away, we expect to train a local FM model with potentially smaller model and faster convergence in training.
-This would allow reduced memory load and computational cost without sacrificing model quality.
-In addition to the benefits when training from scratch, our framework is compatible with various distillation techniques, and we empirically found that our model can have advantage over global FMs after distillation.
+Unlike global FM, which directly interpolates between noise and data distributions that may differ significantly, \lfm{} decomposes this task into smaller, incremental steps.
+Each step interpolates between distributions that are closer to each other (hence ``local''), as illustrated in Figure \ref{fig:lfm_illu}.
+Since the source and target distributions in each step are not too far apart, \lfm{} enables the use of smaller models, potentially leading to faster convergence during training.
+This reduces memory requirements and computational costs without compromising model quality.
+Beyond its efficiency in training from scratch, the \lfm{} framework is compatible with various distillation techniques.
+Empirically, we found that our model outperforms global FM models after distillation, with practical advantages.

-Specifically, in each step of \lfm{}, we train a sub-flow model to interpolate between $(p_{n-1}, p_n^*)$, where $p_n^*$ evolves from $p_{n-1}$ along the diffusion process for time up to the step size.
-The forward process (data-to-noise) starts from $p_0$ being the data distribution and ends at some $p_N$ which is close to normal distribution.
-The reverse process (noise-to-data) uses the invertibility of each sub-flow model to generate data from noise by ODE integration.
-The construction of using (the marginal distribution of) a diffusion process as a ``target'' in each step allows us to theoretically prove the generation guarantee of \lfm{} by connecting to the diffusion theory.
+Specifically, in each step of \lfm{}, we train a sub-flow model to interpolate between $(p_{n-1}, p_n^*)$, where $p_n^*$ is obtained by evolving $p_{n-1}$ along the diffusion process for a time duration corresponding to the step size.
+The forward process (data-to-noise) begins from $p_0$, the data distribution, and ends at some $p_N$, which is close to the normal distribution.
+The reverse process (noise-to-data) leverages the invertibility of each sub-flow model to generate data from noise by ODE integration.
+By constructing each step to use the (marginal distribution of) a diffusion process as a ``target,'' we establish a theoretical foundation for the generation guarantee of \lfm{} by connecting to the diffusion theory.

-The stepwise approach in our work is inspired by similar constructions in the literature, including block-wise training of ResNet under the GAN framework \cite{johnson2019framework} and flow-based generative models implementing a discrete-time gradient descent in Wasserstein space following the Jordan-Kinderleherer-Otto (JKO) scheme \cite{alvarez2022optimizing,mokrov2021large,xu2023normalizing,vidal2023taming}.
-Unlike previous models, the proposed \lfm{} is simulation-free, which allows application to high-dimensional data like large images and robotics data as shown in our experiments.

-In summary, the contributions of the work are:
+In summary, the contributions of the work are as follows:

 \begin{itemize}